 Log Cabin Village – Foster Cabin

-Log Cabin Village in Forth Worth, Texas is a living history museum made up of six historic buildings including the Foster Cabin.
+Lastly, Log Cabin Village in Forth Worth, Texas is a living history museum made up of six historic buildings including the Foster Cabin.
 The cabin was home to Harry Foster and his family in the 1800’s.
 After the death of his wife, Foster married the nanny, Jane Holt.
-Holt was rumored to have worn lilac perfume.
-Visitors today claim to be able to smell lilacs on occasion.
-Reports of phantom footsteps continue.
+Rumors say that Holt wore lilac perfume.
+Visitors today claim to be able to smell lilacs on occasion, and reports of phantom footsteps continue.